-3.5 Allegations of abuse and instances of abuse by one or more students against another
+3.7.
+Allegations of abuse and instances of abuse by one or more students against another

 The College's Behaviour Policy makes clear the expectations on students of acceptable behaviour towards other students.
 Where a student (or a member of staff) makes an allegation about the behaviour of a student or students against another student, and this is deemed to be or could be deemed to be a form of abuse, the allegation must be reported to the DSL.
-She will take advice from the appropriate Local Authority Social Services team in putting in place the measure necessary to safeguard the student; this may mean involving external agencies.
+Advice from the appropriate Local Authority Social Services team will be sought to put in place the measures necessary to safeguard the student; this may mean involving external agencies.

-3.6 Review
+3.8.
+Review

-Procedures are reviewed annually by the DSL, and the Board of Directors and updated as required.
+Procedures are reviewed annually by the DSL and Directors, and are updated as required.
 The DSL and Principals are responsible for ensuring that any deficiencies or weaknesses in child protection arrangements are remedied without delay.
 Safeguarding and Welfare is a standing item on all major committees and staff are encouraged to bring any matters of concern to the attention of a senior member of staff without delay.
-The DSL and DDSL meet on a weekly basis and will have termly meetings also involving the Curriculum Managers where the Safeguarding and Welfare Policy will be reviewed and revised as necessary.
+The DSL, DDSL and Welfare Officer meet on a weekly basis and will have termly meetings also involving the Curriculum Managers where the Safeguarding and Welfare Policy will be reviewed and revised as necessary.
 The basis for, and nature of, any changes will be published to all staff, and parents or students as appropriate.

 If there has been a substantiated allegation against a member of staff, the College will work with the LADO to determine whether there are any improvements to be made to the college's procedures or practice to help prevent similar events in the future.
-(ISI Requirements, September 2014, Part 3, paragraph 79).
+Even in cases where the allegation concluded to be either, unfounded, false, malicious or unsubstantiated, lessons can still be learned.
+The DSL (and/or in liaison with the LADO) will consider the facts and identify appropriate lessons and improvements which may be made.

-4 Responsibilities
+4. Responsibilities

 At board level, the Directors take responsibility for the safeguarding and promoting the welfare of children and are responsible for policy.
-The Directors undertake an annual review of the College's policies and procedures (in Autumn Term or more frequently as required) and considers how the College's duties have been discharged.
+The Directors undertake an annual review of the College's policies and procedures and considers how the College's duties have been discharged.

-Schools are required to report to the Secretary of State, via the DBS, within one month of leaving the school any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children.
+Schools are required to report to the Secretary of State, via the DBS, within one month of leaving the school any person (whether employed, contracted, or student) whose services are no longer used because he or she is considered unsuitable to work with children.